Fibromyalgia can cause brain fog as well as chronic pain. Sarah Alexander-Georgeson shares her experience with daily "fibro fog."

 My mind just goes... blank

-I’d be staring at the tutor, mouth open, desperate to use language, but unable to function or focus.
-It would feel as if I was an infant with no grasp of the English language, no understanding of context, and no memory of using words.
+I'd be staring at the tutor, mouth open, desperate to use language but unable to function or focus.
+It would feel like I was an infant with no grasp of the English language, no understanding of context, and no memory of using words.

 The number of times I had to apologise for losing my train of thought was embarrassing.
 What made it even more infuriating was that I knew what point I wanted to make.
 I was desperate to share it, but I couldn’t.

 I couldn’t remember common words.
 I couldn’t think of any other words to go in their place.

 All I could do was stop what I was saying and hope somebody would understand and help me.

 These days, this is part of my daily life.
 It’s how my mind works or, rather, how it fails me.
 I used to get into arguments with family and friends because they'd tell me something, and I couldn't remember it.

 The forgetfulness is frustrating